2012 Stony Brook Seawolves football team: Recruitment

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2012 Team Ranking".
+Rivals.com.;

 Spring

 Stony Brook scheduled the annual spring game for April 22 concluding the spring training period.
 The Defensive team defeated the Offense, 39-13, in a modified scoring game.

 Honors

 In early May Kyle Essington, Miguel Maysonet, and Marcus Coker were announced to be in the CFPA preseason watch list.
 In late June, 2012 Beyond College Sports Madness selected Miguel Maysonet, Jaware Dudley, and Kyle Essington were selected to Preseason All-America teams.
 In July, Maysonet was announced to be part of the 20 members Walter Payton Award watch list.
 The award is presented to the top offensive player in Football Championship Subdivision.
 Miguel Maysonet was announced to be the Big South 2012 preseason offensive player of the year, while another six players made it to the All-Conference preseason team.

 Rankings and polls

-Stony Brook was ranked 24th in Lindy’s College Football Preview Magazine FCS Preseason Poll released in mid-July, the only team from the Big South in the poll.
+Stony Brook was ranked 24th in Lindy's College Football Preview Magazine FCS Preseason Poll released in mid-July, the only team from the Big South in the poll.
 College Sporting News ranked Stony Brook as top 16 in the nation in their preseason poll.
 The Seawolves were ranked nine among FCS teams by the "Phil Steele's College Football Review" magazine.
 College Sports Madness ranked the Seawolves 22nd in their preseason preview.
 Stony Brook was positioned 11th in the College Sports Journal Preseason Top-25 Poll.